Skip to main content Accessibility

 • Uphold the Union’s core values of support, empower and enrich Kingston students.

-• Supply a report of the main issues and outcomes from meetings attended to Student Council and Union Meetings, and keep the student body informed of all issues impacting on them through all available media.
+• Student Officers will be expected to supply a report of the main issues and outcomes from meetings attended to Student Council and Union Meetings.
+Additionally, there is an expectation that Student Officers will keep the student body informed of all issues impacting on them through all available media.

-• Conduct themselves in accordance with the Code of Conduct as outlined in Byelaw 3.2.
+• To conduct themselves in accordance with the Code of Conduct as outlined in Byelaw 3.2.

-3. An elected Full-Time Officer may not hold any other committee position within the Students’ Union other than their position as a Full-Time Officer.
-If an Officer is elected to another position, the result shall be void and shall not stand.
+11. A Full-Time Student Officer may not hold any other committee position within the Students’ Union other than their position as a Full-Time Student Officer.
+If a Student Officer is elected to another position, the result shall be void and shall not stand.

-5. If an Officer displays substandard performance, a full Member of the Union may pursue a process to remove an Officer from their post.
-There are two routes to removing an Officer from post:
+13. If a Student Officer displays substandard performance, a full Member of the Union may pursue a process to remove a Student Officer from their post.
+There are two routes to removing a Student Officer from post:

 • Via Referendum